-Mobile inventory management makes it easy to know what items are where with the click of a button, whether you’re in the shop or on the road.
+Mobile inventory management makes it easy to know where items are and how much of them you’ve got with the click of a button, whether you’re in the shop or on the road.
 You can also painlessly update inventory counts from anywhere and set automatic reminders to reorder a given item when inventory gets too low.

 Is that box of flared tube fittings in your shop, your van or some other employee’s truck?
 Without a solid inventory system, it can be hard to guess and even harder to know for sure.